Connect with us

 No longer do they train ten til two and go home for the day.
 Double sessions are the norm.
 If they’ve got an evening game, they’re coming in late afternoon to prepare their bodies for the change.

 The dividends are obvious.
 Huddersfield’s winner against Barnsley last weekend came deep into injury time, a sure sign of superior fitness.
-So why has Wagner succeeded where failed?
+So why has Wagner succeeded where Westley failed?

 Generally speaking, English footballers don’t like change.
 Disrupt their routine and the defences come up.